relandboyle/application-list-generator/README.md

 ![how to do it](/images/how-to.png)
 <br>

+### Follow these steps to get your personal list into a column in Google Sheets.

 1. Copy/paste the resulting string into a spreadsheet cell.
 2. Split the cell data into column headers.